-Action Steps Providing PD on the importance of culturally relevant practices Provide each classroom with a culturally diverse library to help create an environment that values representation and inclusion.
+Goals Action Steps Providing PD on the importance of culturally relevant practices Ensure we are culturally relevant in community schools.
+Provide each classroom with a culturally diverse library to help create an environment that values representation and inclusion.
 Provide each class with instruction on culturally diverse practices and materials.
 Provide PD for Trauma-Informed and Restorative Practices Provide guest speakers and activities that focus on SEL, Cultural Diversity & Inclusion.
+Provide in-class presentations to address school community needs.
 STEAM/Literacy Activity- To engage our community in literacy development, students and families will participate in a reading challenge and enhance their reading literacy skills.
 The activity will enrich and stimulate the imagination and curiosity of our elementary students.
 The stories and non-fiction accounts relating to the experience can serve as a gateway to increased literacy engagement.
 Young learners will also be encouraged to engage in hands-on STEAM (science, technology, engineering, art, and math) activities.
 The activity will provide an engaging experience for students.
 Motivation Mondays will be a time for students to experience a positive school environment.
-They can participate in positive and motivational activities run by our Rustic lane PALs Ensure key staff members are trained on Applied Suicide Intervention Skill training.
+They can participate in positive and motivational activities run by our Rustic lane PALs Provide training to address mental health stigma.
+Ensure key staff members are trained on Applied Suicide Intervention Skill training.
 Provide presentations on mental health topics to staff and students.
-Purchase materials needed to teach the classes Schedule classes and print necessary materials adapt practices to better support success.
+The Community Schools TSA provides lessons with a focus on cultural diversity and inclusion.
+These lessons are offered to TK-6th grade students and cover a variety of topics from disability awareness to cultural literacy Purchase materials needed to teach the classes Schedule classes and print necessary materials adapt practices to better support success.
 Progress monitoring and possibility thinking allows for the celebration of successes, development of new strategies, structures and practices, and builds stronger relationships and partnerships among interest-holders.